CW Time Sequencing for Amplifiers

 This added TXD delay prevents hot switching when the transmission initiates.

-Note: switching delay shown above is approx. 100 uS and the Pre-dit delay (TXD) shown there is approx. 25 mS delay.
+Note: switching delay shown above is approx. 100 uS and the Pre-dit delay (TXD) shown there is approx. 25 mS delay - but TXD is usually adjustable in modern transceivers.

 Silicon switching time will vary with the capacitance of the circuit, but it is always very fast compared to relay switching.
 Unfortunately there is one other factor which I will explain below.